davidrequena/limma/README.md

 * Install and/or call the required libraries
 * Input sample metadata
 2. Exploring the data:
-* Steps available in my previous guide: https://github.com/SimonLab-RU/DEseq2
+* Steps available in our previous guide: https://github.com/SimonLab-RU/DEseq2
 3. Data Analysis:
 * Prior filtering
 * Model matrix
 * Comparison
 * Annotation and output tables
+4. Plots:
+* Available in our previous guide: https://github.com/SimonLab-RU/DEseq2

 To run this script, three tables are required:
 * A table with the samples' data, containing features of interest (e.g. cases/controls, gender, etc...)